clearent/ClearentIdtechIOSFramework/README Developer Guide.md

     public func initialize(with config: ClearentWrapperConfiguration)
 ```

-The configuration can be accessed like in the following line because it's a static parameter:
+Because it's a static parameter, the configuration can be accessed like this:

 ```
    ClearentWrapper.configuration